Production Tax Rebate in Hungary

 About filming in Hungary

-Budapest is the most popular location to shoot films in Europe.
-Film production spending reached $670m in Hungary in 2022.
+Budapest is the most popular location in Europe for film shooting.
+Film production spending reached $1 billion in Hungary in 2023.

 Former Hungarian film commissioner Andy Vajna said: “In addition to the tax incentive, Hungary’s film industry has highly educated and experienced film crews, a variety of exciting and new film locations and state-of-the-art sound stages.”